Review: Amanda Palmer & Edward Ka-Spel – I Can Spin a Rainbow

 Sometimes Palmer and Ka-Spel delve too far into an absurd fantasy and lose focus.
 Tracks like “Beyond the Beach” and “The Changing Room” feature bizarre characters going to various places, but they never really seem to do much or expose anything.
 Against the powerful commentary and detailed stories on other tracks, some of the weaker ones feel more like random excursions into goofy and mindless playtime.

 The vinyl edition of the record comes with two instrumental bonus tracks.
 “Subway” is an eerie sound collage and “The Sun Still Shines” is an acoustic-ambient cut similar to Animal Collective’s Campfire Songs with its meditative strums.
 It’s a shame Palmer and Ka-Spel save their musical best for these non-album tracks, since it makes the other instrumentals feel even more lackluster in comparison.
 The two have certainly stretched their lyrical muscles here, creating what might be some of the most haunting and potent stories released this year.
-As the hour-plus record wears on, however, it starts to feel like reading I Can Spin a Rainbow in print edition might be more enjoyable than listening to the recorded version. –Connor Lockie
+As the hour-plus record wears on, however, it starts to feel like reading I Can Spin a Rainbow in print edition might be more enjoyable than listening to the recorded version. –Audrey Lockie